smallhelm/json-log/README.md

 // OUT-> {"level":3,"reqId":1,"foo":"bar","baz":"333","msg":"yet again"}
 ```

-You can override a parent ctx key, but it will write both keys to the log so no data is lost.
+You can override a parent data context key, but it will write both keys to the log so no data is lost.

 ```js
 var log2 = log.child({aaa: 'base'})